cap-js-community/sap-afc-sdk/README.md

 #### Redis

-The application can be scaled by adding a Redis cache to distribute workload across application instances.
+The application can be scaled by adding a Redis cache to distribute workload across application instances:

-Add Redis to the project (already part of [Adding SDK](#adding-sdk) for CAP Node.js):
+For CAP Node.js Redis support can be added via command:

 - Terminal: `cds add redis`

-Redis is used by `@cap-js-community/event-queue`, `@cap-js-community/websocket` and `@cap-js-community/feature-toggle-library`
+For Node.js runtime, Redis is used by `@cap-js-community/event-queue`, `@cap-js-community/websocket` and `@cap-js-community/feature-toggle-library`
 modules to process events, distribute websocket messages and store and distribute feature toggles values.

 #### Feature Toggles